donkassim/quranstudy/tafsir-references.md

 1. **Meaning of "Al-Asr"**:
    - Ibn Kathir: Could refer to time in general or specifically afternoon time
    - Al-Tabari: Presents multiple interpretations including "the age" or "time through history"
+   - Tabatabai: Views time as a dimension in which human reality unfolds and as a witness to human actions

 2. **State of Loss**:
    - Al-Qurtubi elaborates on different dimensions of loss (material, spiritual, eternal)
    - Sayyid Qutb connects this to modern human conditions and materialism
+   - Tabatabai analyzes "loss" as diminishment of one's existential capital and true human essence

 3. **Four Elements of Salvation**:
    - Ibn Kathir emphasizes their interconnected nature
    - Maududi discusses the social dimensions of mutual encouragement
+   - Tabatabai presents a hierarchical and integrated system moving from individual to communal dimensions

 #### Recommended Tafsir Sections:
 - [[tafsir/ibn-kathir/alasr-elements]] - Ibn Kathir on the four elements
 - [[tafsir/fi-zilal/alasr-modern]] - Sayyid Qutb's modern application
+- [[tafsir/almizan/asr-salvation]] - Tabatabai's philosophical and social analysis

 ### Surah Al-Waqi'ah (Chapter 56)